-MSC ceritified Fremantle Octopus is sustainably caught in the pristine waters around Western Australia’s coast.
-We operate across three distinct managed fishing zones, spread across 2,880 kilometres of coastline, stretching from Shark Bay to the Great Australian Bight.
+MSC certified Fremantle Octopus is sustainably caught in the pristine waters around Western Australia’s coast.
+We operate across three distinct managed fishing zones, spread across 2,880 kilometers of coastline, stretching from Shark Bay to the Great Australian Bight.

 Innovations that continue to revolutionise the octopus fishing industry.

 The Trigger Trap – developed and patented by Octopus wholly-owned Technologies, a subsidiary of Fremantle Octopus in Australia – revolutionised octopus fishing.
 The patented trigger trap is now the dominant gear type in the octopus fishing industry in Australia.